mikolajkuna/GAMBA/README.md

 # GAMBA – Generalized Additive Model and Bayesian Analysis

-This repository implements **GAMBA** (Generalized Additive Model and Bayesian Analysis), a framework to analyze and model salary data with counterfactual gender adjustments.
-It demonstrates **gender pay gap analysis**, predictive modeling using **GAMs**, **Bayes**, and visualization of effects across features like job level and number of children.
+This repository implements **GAMBA** (Generalized Additive Model and Bayesian Analysis), a framework for pay equity analysis using GAMs with frequentist (REML) and Bayesian (MCMC) estimation.
+It demonstrates **gender pay gap analysis**, predictive modeling, and visualization of interaction effects across job level and family status.

 It is built on the [cookiecutter data science template](https://github.com/drivendataorg/cookiecutter-data-science), providing a clean, reproducible structure and CI integration with **pytest** and **flake8**.

+This repository accompanies the paper:
+> Kuna, M., Kowalczyk, M.: *Bayesian and Frequentist Approaches to Pay Equity Analysis Using Generalized Additive Models*.
+PP-RAI 2026.

 ---